osc-bouw/OSCB.Tekla3/README.md

 # OSCB.Tekla3

-A library with extensions to use with the Tekla
+A library with extensions to use with the Tekla Structures API